jklemens90/Terraform/Three Tier Architecture/README.md

 *In Progress*

-The purpose of the project is to create a three tier architecture in AWS for a MS Windows environment.
+The purpose of the project is to create a three tier architecture in AWS for a Microsoft Windows Environment.
 Architecture should be highly available and redundant.
 This will be accomplished with use of load balancers and a failover for the SQL Server instances.

 Features-